 Applications from international pupils should be made via the Admissions Office in the first instance.
 Whether you are applying directly or through an education agent, we will guide you carefully through the process.

-If you have any questions at all, we would be happy to answer them; please contact our Head of Admissions, Louise Mursell, via email (firstname.lastname@example.org) or telephone (+44 (0) 1403 254967).
+If you have any questions at all, we would be happy to answer them; please contact Becky Stevens in our Admissions Team, by telephone on 01403 282573 or by email: firstname.lastname@example.org

 THE ENGLISH EDUCATION SYSTEM

 If you have not previously been educated in the UK, our education system can seem confusing!
 To help our international applicants, please find below some basic information about the UK school system.
 Of course, if you have any further questions, please do just ask us; we will be very happy to help you!

 All children in England attend compulsory full time education between the ages of 4 and 18.
 Our system is divided into the following stages:

 Early Years: Pre-School (ages 3 to 4)

 Lower School: Ages 4 to 7 (Reception, Years 1 to 4)

 Middle School: Ages 7 to 13 (Years 5 to 8)

 Senior School: Ages 13 to 18 (Years 7 to 13)